Creating Networks Overview

 - Self Sign In: Allows users to access the network temporarily using a social media account, or register their details and get a personal password.
 Refer to Creating a Network That Uses a Captive Portal with Self Sign In.

 - Guest Pass: Allows users to access the network temporarily using a personal password which they receive in advance from the network administration staff.
-See Creating a Network That Uses a Captive Portal with a Guest Pass.
+Refer to Creating a Network That Uses a Captive Portal with a Guest Pass.

 - Open(not recommended): Allows users to access the network without any authentication.
 Refer to Creating an Open Network (No Authentication).